What strategies can educators implement to prevent or address challenging behaviors?

 Give students the opportunity to provide feedback on choice making.
 Some students may find that making choices is difficult, which likely means that they need more practice or that too many choices are being provided.

-Kathleen Lane explains choice making in more detail (time: 3:15).
+Listen as Kathleen Lane explains choice making in more detail (time: 3:15).

 Kathleen Lynne Lane, PhD, BCBA-D, CF-L1